ContributorSiri/lib-tests/Algorithm/Final.md

   equivalant in the problems.
 - The total points is 40pts and each problem is 5pts.
 You should do **all the problems in P1~P5** and choose **3 problems from
   P6~P10**.
 If you choose more than 3, we will consider the three for which you get the highest scores.
+- You need to prove the correctness of the algorithm you designed.

 **Problem 1**
 A man wants to travel to a town $L$ miles away, and there are n rest stations $x_1,\dots,x_n$ miles from him.
 He can travel